 I am a huge sissy when it comes to pain.
 The older I get the more pain there seems to be.
 As an aspiring herbalist, I am always looking for a proper way to deal with all of the issues that I encounter.
-I have formulated an arnica balm for topical use on my aches and pains.
+I have formulated an arnica balm for topical use on my aches and muscle pains.

 In my studies, I have found quite a few herbal alternatives to over-the-counter medications.
 Colds, coughs, flus, urinary tract infections, minor cuts and abrasions, upset stomach, and other nasties have all been covered.
-My last “holdout” is pain because the truth is, I am afraid of experiencing pain.
+My last “holdout” is pain relief because the truth is, I am afraid of experiencing pain.

 However, after finishing the Introductory and Intermediate Herbal Courses at Herbal Academy, I’m feeling like I can figure this out.
 I want to pull together some real solutions for the various aches and pains I experience.